waffle-iron/cucumber-spring-eclipselink/README.md

 I enabled test output logging to standard out (the console) by setting the surefire plugin's useFile property to false (see the properties block in the pom file.
-What surprised me was that If I configured logback classic in the project then it produced copious debugging output, and if I unconfigured it the test code produced no debugging output, logging only informational log statements.
+What surprised me was that If I configured logback classic in the project then it produced copious Spring debugging output, and if I unconfigured it the test code produced no debugging output, logging only informational log statements.

 I took advantage of this by creating a verbose-logging profile, which when enabled produces the debugging output.
 Try running the test cases with and without enabling the verbose-logging profile.
 I think that you will be interested to see the difference.

+**Future Goals**

+Make use of the Hikari Connection Pool

+The JUnit version in use today is 4.11.
+JUnit 4.12 has been released, but there are reported issues between JUnit 4.12 and Cucumber, so wait for the issues to be fixed before upgrading JUnit.

+Investigate the removal of @EnableLoadtimeWeaving annotations.
+I added them to support AspectJ enablement of dependency injection of the AuthorDelegate and the BookDelegate into the entities Author and Book.
+I couldn't get that to work, so the annotation ought to be removed.